HaniSource/components/components/modal/usage.md

 })
 ```
 ### Dealing with stacking context
-modals had a very z-index, but if you lock the stacking context in a container, and inside that container you put the modal, the modal maybe behind other element like navbars..., that had higher stacking context order
+this modal teleport itself to the body end at load time, this ensure this modal can't get stucked behind container that had `isolate` property or higher z-index

 ### How it Works